Mount Ngongotaha Scenic Reserve Tracks: Explore Stunning Walks with Breathtaking Views

 Accessibility for Families

-Amenities like DOC compost toilets are available about 100 meters into the walk, adding convenience for families.
-While there aren't summit views due to dense vegetation, the scenic lower elevations still provide a beautiful backdrop for your family outing.
+Amenities like DOC compost toilets are available near the start of the walk, adding convenience for families.
+While summit views are more prominent on the Jubilee Track, the scenic lower elevations of the Nature Loop Track still provide a beautiful backdrop for your outing.
+Remember to wear sturdy shoes and bring water and snacks to keep everyone energized!

 Notable Features

-As you explore the Mount Ngongotahā Scenic Reserve, keep an eye out for the unique rātā tree, a stunning highlight of the native bush.
+As you explore the Mount Ngongotahā Scenic Reserve, keep an eye out for the unique Rātā tree, a stunning highlight of the native bush.
+You’ll also want to take advantage of the scenic lookout points along the trails, particularly on the Jubilee Track, offering breathtaking views of the surrounding landscape.
+These features make your hike a memorable experience.

 Unique Rātā Tree

-Nestled along the Mt Ngongotahā Nature Loop Track, the Unique Rātā Tree stands as a remarkable testament to the region's natural heritage.
-This towering giant reaches a height of 40 meters (130 feet) and boasts a girth of 1.8 meters (5 feet 11 inches), making it one of the largest rātā trees in the Bay of Plenty.
+Nestled along the Mt Ngongotahā Nature Loop Track, the unique Rātā Tree stands as a remarkable testament to the region’s natural heritage.
+Recognized as one of the largest Rātā trees in the Bay of Plenty, this towering giant is a key attraction.
+A viewing platform has been constructed to protect its roots and provide closer observation.

 Here are some notable features of the Unique Rātā Tree: